It is a condition in which people have seizures.

-If it reappears, the dose is gradually increased until it is stopped or the drug causes negative side effects.
+If it reappears, the dose is gradually increased until it is stopped or the drug causes adverse side effects.

 If one type of drug doesn’t work, a second drug is added.
-If the patient’s attacks stop, the first drug is reduced, since most people can be treated with only one type (monotherapy).
+The first drug is reduced if the patient’s attacks stop since most people can be treated with only one type (monotherapy).

 If epilepsy is difficult to treat, you may need to try other medications.
-However, if additional medications are ineffective, the possibility of controlling the attacks is reduced.
+However, if additional remedies are ineffective, the possibility of controlling the attacks is reduced.